kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Transpiler

-Similar to a compiler it is a source to source compiler.
+Similar to a compiler it is a source-to-source compiler.
 Source to source meaning the output is in the same format as the input.
 A transpiler is a subset of compilers.

-"transpiling" is a transpiling at work.
+"transpiling" is a transpiler at work.

 ### Intermediate representation (IR) {#ir}